Edward Lloyd (coffee house owner): Biography

 In 1691 Lloyd moved the coffee house to a larger premises on the corner of Lombard Street, where it had a single frontage, and Abchurch Lane, where it had a double front of about 40 ft.
 Lombard Street had been central to London's business and finance district since the medieval period.
-The coffee house included what was described as a "pulpit" from which Lloyd or his staff would make announcements or read the news; auctions also took place from the pulpit, often by candle.
+The coffee house included what was described as a "pulpit" from which Lloyd or his staff made announcements or read the news; auctions also took place from the pulpit, often by candle.
 (Note: A candle auction entailed a pin or nail being placed an inch below the wick.
 The auction finished when the wax had melted enough for the pin to drop out onto a tin plate.)
 Within a year of moving to the new premises, the coffee house was prosperous enough for Lloyd to employ two men and three maids to staff it.